mcw-mstp/mcw-mstp.github.io/docs/index.md

 be made available.

 !!! warning
-    This site is currently under construction and, as of now, is just for demo purposes
+    This site is activly being updated and some layouts might change.

 This site was built using [mkdocs](https://www.mkdocs.org) and uses the [material]() theme.